Why Fixed-Point Arithmetic is the Hardest Part of ZK

 Every tutorial on ZK circuits shows you how to prove a + b = c.
 Maybe a hash preimage.
 Maybe a Merkle proof.
 All of these operate on integers that fit cleanly into a finite field.

-Physics runs on floating-point numbers.
-ZK circuits run on finite field elements.
+Physics code is usually written in floating-point numbers.
+ZK circuits are checked over finite fields.
 There is no f64 inside a PLONK constraint.
 There is no IEEE 754 rounding.
-There are only integers modulo a 255-bit prime.
+There are only integers modulo a large prime field.

 So you scale.